rolling-scopes-school/tasks/tasks/angular/components-directives-pipes.md

 - When user opens the app, only the **Header** section should be shown
 - After submitting the search form, the **Search results block** appears.
 - Show cards of videos populated with mocked data (use data from [response example](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/angular/response.json) file).
 You can store the mocked data in the **Search results** component
     - The bottom border represents the publication date status.
-The following colors should be used:
+The following border colors should be used:
         - 🟥 if older than 6 months
         - 🟨 if between 1 and 6 months
         - 🟩 if between 7 days and 1 month